About the Author

 Some of the most sacred ground I’ve ever stood on wasn’t found in a church pew, but on the living room floor where prayers were whispered … or in the backyard where life lessons were taught between a swing on a tree and a makeshift fort.

-We didn’t always get everything right.
-Woven through all of it though was grace—grace in the laughter around the dinner table, grace in the apologies and forgiveness shared, and grace in the quiet, stubborn love for one another that held the family close.
+To be clear, we didn’t always get everything right.
+Woven through all of it though was grace—grace in the shared laughter around the dinner table, grace in the heartfelt apologies and forgiveness embraced, and grace in the quiet, stubborn love for one another that always held the family close.
 Parenting didn’t come with a guidebook, but it came with purpose—and more than a little humor along the way.

 Somehow, love kept showing up—steady and sure—right where it was needed most.